 This course examines Competitive Intelligence (CI) as the collection and analysis of information to anticipate competitive activity, see past market disruptions, and dispassionately interpret events in a global perspective.
 In addition, students will develop techniques to develop analysis, which provides insight into marketplace dynamics and challenges in a structured, disciplined, and ethical manner using published and non-published sources.

-Information Science for Competitive Intelligence
+Information Management for Competitive Intelligence

 Business Intelligence, Big Data & Analytics